• Home

 How long do you microwave pressed flowers?

 Depending on the thickness of the flower, it will take 30 seconds to 2 minutes to completely dry.
-Therefore you want to microwave the flowers in the press at 30-second intervals on a 50% power level.
+Therefore, you want to microwave the flowers in the press at 30-second intervals at a 50% power level.

 You will know the flowers are dry when they feel papery and not sticky to the touch.
 The wool pad or drying plate will be damp after use.
 But, the flowers will be dry.